-Assessment of learning: EYE L5 SP 7 Developing children's emergent literacy skills
+Assessment of learning: EYE L5 SP 7: Developing children's emergent literacy skills

-Assessment requirements Evidence record For example, page number and method 1.1 Identify the stages of language and communication development from birth to seven years Describe factors which affect language and communication needs.
-At least one personal factor and one external factor must be included Reflect on own practice to explain how working with others supports children's emergent literacy from birth to seven years 2.1 Develop a language-rich environment for children 2.2 Interact with children to meet individual language and communication needs 3.1 Explain strategies used in own setting to support the development of emergent literacy in relation to the EYFS statutory framework 3.2 Explain the use of sounds and blending in the teaching of reading 3.3 Describe two ways the early years senior practitioner provides opportunities for sustained shared thinking to support children's emergent literacy 4.1 Use strategies to plan activities which encourage: speaking and listening reading sustained shared thinking writing digital literacy 4.2 Lead an activity to support and extend emergent literacy 4.3 Evaluate benefits to children's holistic learning and development when supporting emergent literacy 5.1 Evaluate how planned activities support emergent literacy in relation to th EYFS statutory framework 5.2 Analyse own role in relation to planned activities
+Assessment requirements Evidence record eg page number and method 1.1 Identify the stages of language and communication development from birth to 7 years 1.2 Describe factors which affect language and communication needs.
+At least one personal factor and one external factor must be included 1.3 Reflect on own practice to explain how working with others supports children's emergent literacy from birth to 7 years 2.1 Develop a language-rich environment for children 2.2 Interact with children to meet individual language and communication needs 3.1 Explain strategies used in own setting to support the development of emergent literacy in relation to EYFS statutory framework 3.2 Explain the use of systematic synthetic phonics for the teaching of reading in own setting 3.3 Describe two ways the early years senior practitioner provides opportunities for sustained shared thinking to support children's emergent literacy 4.1 Use strategies to plan activities which encourage: speaking and listening reading sustained shared thinking writing digital literacy 4.2 Lead an activity to support and extend emergent literacy 4.3 Evaluate benefits to children's holistic learning and development when supporting emergent literacy 5.1 Evaluate how planned activities support emergent literacy in relation to EYFS statutory framework

-Assessment requirements Evidence record For example, page number and method 5.3 Make recommendations for meeting children's individual literacy needs 6.1 Work with parents/carers in a way which encourages them to take an active role in their child's play, learning and development
+Assessment requirements Evidence record eg page number and method 5.2 Analyse own role in relation to planned activities 5.3 Make recommendations for meeting children's individual literacy needs 6.1 Work with parents/carers in a way which encourages them to take an active role in their child's play, learning and development

-Learner and assessor sign-off: EYE L5 SP 7 Developing children's emergent literacy skills Learner name: Learner declaration of authenticity of unit: EYE L5 SP 7 PIN: I declare that the work presented for this unit is entirely my own work.
-Centre number: Learner signature: Centre number.
-Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 7 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
-Assessor signature: Date: For e-portfolio a signature is not required, providing g the learner has a personalised and secure login.
+Learner and assessor sign-off: EYE L5 SP 7: Developing children's emergent literacy skills Learner name: Learner declaration of authenticity of unit: EYE L5 SP 7 PIN: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Centre no: Date: ULN: Assessor name: Assessor sign-off of completed unit: EYE L5 SP 7 I confirm that the learner has met the requirements for all assessment criteria (AC), demonstrating knowledge and skills for this unit.
+Assessor signature: Date: For e-portfolio a signature is not required, providing the learner has a personalised and secure login.